 I came in second in the whole cohort and the first in history and geography.

 I realised what God had done for me.

 At the end of Secondary 4, I was given the model student award in my cohort.

 Eventually, I went on to junior college and obtained a scholarship in my second year of university while studying civil engineering.

 I went on to become a design engineer at a consultancy, where I give presentations to clients and coordinate projects.

 I was also awarded a scholarship and recently started my PhD studies in January.

-By God’s grace, He has healed me.
+God has healed me.